 |

-The self-assessments of the local administration on the development of e-government and the provision of one-stop shop services again remained low in 2023 and were below the respective national averages.
-The AIP Active transparency rating of the local administration also remained below the national average – 66.9% in the district, compared to 70.3% in the country.
-Smolyan is the district with the second lowest share of own revenues in the municipalities’ total revenues – 15.4%, versus 29.0% in the country, as well as the district with the lowest coverage of municipal expenditures with local revenues – 43.6%, versus 84.2% in the country.
+The self-assessments of the local administrations of the development of e-government and the provision of one-stop shop services have continued to increase, though in 2024 they again remained below the respective national averages.
+The AIP Active transparency rating of the local administration also remained below the national average – 63.4% in the district, compared to 69.3% in the country.
+Smolyan is among the three districts with the lowest share of own revenues in the municipalities’ total revenues – 16%, versus 27% in the country, as well as the district with the second lowest coverage (only ahead of Targovishte) of municipal expenditures with local revenues – 48%, versus 74% in the country.

 Level of development of local government e-services (2024) |